menzin/About_jQuery/Chapter6.md

 We also speak interchangeably of **adding an event listener** or **registering an event handler**; both expressions mean that we have specified what happens when a particular event happens.

 For browser and mouse events, those events typically are associated with an action (such as a click or a mouseover) and an element where it takes places.
 So the event handler will specify what happens when that action happens to that element; the event handler then becomes a property/attribute of the element and the name of that property tells you the action- e.g. `someElement.onclick`

+In classic JavaScript, there are many ways to register an event handler.
+We will, in a minute, show you how to do this with jQuery, but here are the methods you may have seen in the past.
+The only purpose of reminding you of these ways to register an event handler is to tie the topic into your previous knowledge.
+We will not be using these approaches; we will get a better way to do this with jQuery.

+These methods fall into three general categories:

+**General category 1**: Use the onclick attribute inside the tag for the element in question.

+> [!NOTE]
+> 1. The Mozilla Developer Network recommends not using this.
+Among other sins, you are mixing structure (HTML) and behavior (JavaScript).
+> 2. If your code ends with return false then the default action will be prevented.
+(See below for information about preventDefault.)
+You have actually seen this before when the validation function for a submit button returns false in order to prevent the form's submission.